 - Emergency procedures for fire drills, tornadoes, or lock downs

-Here are 3 quick things you can do TODAY to start building your emergency sub plans binder…
+Here are 3 quick things you can do TODAY to start building your own emergency sub plans binder:

 Without seating charts, it is tricky to know students’ names and connect with them during the course of the school day.
-I also highlight students on the seating chart that will be particularly helpful if any questions arise.
+If you use Schoology, you can create a seating chart with student pictures and simply print that out.
+I also like to highlight students on the seating chart who can offer help if any questions arise.
 This is also a good place to identify any special needs a student may have.

-Share your expectations of students, so that the substitute can use similar terminology to keep the class working effectively.
+Share your expectations of students so that the substitute can use similar terminology to keep the class working effectively.
 It is also important to take stock of your morning routines and responsibilities.
-Attendance lists, lunch counts and specials periods can create confusion for your substitute.
+Attendance lists, lunch counts, and specials periods can be overwhelming for a substitute.
 Break everything down in your classroom schedule to keep things running smoothly.

-I assume this “emergency” person knows nothing about my classroom or my teaching style, so I want to make my plans as clear as possible.
-One way to check this is to someone outside of education read through the plans to see if they grasp the expectations.
+I always assume my substitute knows nothing about my classroom or my teaching style, so I want to make my plans as clear as possible.
+One way to check this is to have someone outside of the school read through your plans to see if they understand the expectations.

 In terms of length or instructional time, a lot of it depends on how long your class periods are.
 I teach two identical periods of college prep and another two periods of honors language arts.
 Our class periods are each one hour long.
-On sub days, I try to utilize the same lesson plans for all class periods.
+When I have substitutes, I try to use the same lesson plans for all class periods.
 This allows the sub to build confidence and momentum throughout the day.

 I structure all of my emergency lesson plans around reader’s theater scripts.
-These work well for my needs because the students get to interact and there are multiple comprehension activities to incorporate.
+These work well for my needs because they keep the students engaged, and there are multiple comprehension activities to incorporate.
 I’ve found it is usually best to break students into a couple small groups to perform the script.
-From there, I create comprehension questions, word work, and journal prompts to complete back at their desks.
+From there, I create comprehension questions, word work, and journal prompts for students to complete back at their desks.

-Whether or not you are a fan of reader’s theater, my template for engaging sub plans can be easily implemented with any interesting reading passage.
-Of course students will work through independent reading much faster than a group activity, so you will likely need a longer passage or more activities to fill the instructional time.
+Whether or not you are a fan of reader’s theater, my template for engaging sub plans can be implemented with almost any close reading passage.
+Of course, students will work through independent reading much faster than a group activity, so you will likely need a longer passage or more activities to fill the instructional time.

 - Context Clue Word Work